jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2021-02-publishing-to-git-hub-notes.md

 - [x] ~~Is the summary of the C and C++ in Summaries of Other Languages an intellectual property problem?
 I summarized the languages using MSDN as source information.
 Hmm...
 If I didn't mention the source information it might not look like an intellectual property problem.
 Just I read stuff about a programming language and wrote stuff down... not sure. > It think this is an unreasonable doubt.~~
 - [x] "Relational Structure"
     - [x] Might mention a relationship example which might not be kept in there.
 It also may reference a company name.
-    - [x] I think I might be better off removing that document from the Encircle-Language-Spec repository.
+    - [x] I think I might be better off removing that document from the Circular-Language-Spec repository.
-- [x] Renaming Encircle-Language-Spec-Plan to Encircle-Language-Spec-Plans (plural).
+- [x] Renaming Circular-Language-Spec-Plan to Circular-Language-Spec-Plans (plural).
 - [x] Reorganizing Broader View and Construct Drafts knowing they might also be published?

 #### 2021-02-09 Done Publishing